• Skip to primary navigation

 Degrees and Programs

-With more than 30 nationally and internationally recognized faculty and a supporting network of wildlife, range and fisheries extension and research specialists, the Department of Rangeland, Wildlife and Fisheries Management is committed to the active, science-based pursuit of resource conservation and higher education.
+Supported by more than 30 nationally and internationally recognized faculty and a network of wildlife, range and fisheries extension and research specialists, our students go into the field to study and research modern issues facing natural resource conservation, expanding both their knowledge and impact.

 Schedule a Visit